Cylinder in Packed Bed CFD: A Porous Media Validation Study

 primarily designed using Design Modeler

-Figure 1: The computational domain of the physical system and associated boundary conditions
+Figure 1: The computational domain showing the cylinder and the surrounding porous zone, with associated boundary conditions.

 Heat Transfer From Cylinder in Packed Bed CFD Simulation